 Dental Crowns in Bay City

 If a tooth breaks, or if it needs such a large filling that it is in danger of breaking, a dental crown is the preferred restoration.
+Dr. Kernstock and his team will take the time to review their findings with you and discuss options in the restoration.

 But even with composite, when there is a lot of tooth structure missing, a filling will not strengthen the tooth enough to protect it.
 A dental crown covers the entire tooth and is the best way to prevent fracture.